Why You Should Stop Using Google Analytics in 2026

 It's classified as a wiretap under US law

-While Europe debates privacy frameworks, the US has a different problem.
-A law written in 1967 to stop phone tapping is now the biggest legal threat to websites running analytics scripts.
+Europe argues about data frameworks.
+The US has a different kind of trouble.
+A law written in 1967 to stop people tapping phone lines is now the biggest legal threat to any website running an analytics script.

-California's Invasion of Privacy Act (CIPA) makes it illegal for a third party to intercept communications without all-party consent.
-Courts have ruled that analytics scripts intercepting visitor browsing data qualify.
-Over 2,341 lawsuits have been filed and the verdicts keep getting larger:
+California's Invasion of Privacy Act, or CIPA, makes it illegal for a third party to intercept your communications unless every party agrees.
+Courts have decided that an analytics script reading what a visitor browses counts as exactly that.
+Over 2,341 lawsuits have been filed, and the payouts keep climbing:

 Major wiretapping verdicts and settlements